Music Director, Bass Guitar Teacher, Drum Teacher, Guitar Teacher, Keyboard + Piano Teacher, Singing Teacher

 Steven loves to teach and takes a non-dogmatic approach with his students, always trying to visualize the musical pattern through their minds and devise the best and most fun strategy to learn it.

-Piano Teacher, Guitar Teacher, Singing Teacher
+Keyboard + Piano Teacher, Guitar Teacher, Singing Teacher, Show Director

-Stephen Heller is a multi-instrumentalist and composer, originally from Rochester, NY.
+Stephen is a multi-instrumentalist and composer, originally from Rochester, NY.
 He graduated from New York University with a Bachelor of Music in Vocal Performance, Specialization: Music Theatre.

 On stage, he has appeared in The Secret Garden, The Mystery of Edwin Drood, A Little Night Music, Green Day's American Idiot, Hairspray, Les Misérables, and Legally Blonde, among others, as well as in numerous cabarets featuring his original works.